WhatIF Foods

 The Situation

 WhatIF Foods had built something genuinely differentiated: a planet-based food company committed to regenerative farming, women-owned supply chains, and land restoration.
-But the brand was carrying too much weight in a single direction.
 The mission was compelling to investors and advocates.
-It wasn’t moving product off shelves.
+What it needed was a structure that let that same conviction move product off the shelf as effectively as it moved hearts in a pitch.

 The Strategic Challenge

-The cause-driven mission and the consumer-facing personality were competing for the same space.
-The result was a brand that resonated deeply with a narrow audience but struggled to connect broadly at the point of purchase.
-Leadership needed a framework that could do both without diluting either.
+• A brand that resonated deeply with a narrow audience but struggled to connect broadly at the point of purchase

 Our Approach